hideki-abe/hideki-abe/README.md

   <h2>
    About me:
   </h2>
   I'm a computer engineer student at UFG and I have interest in web development.
-I started in a junior enterprise, where all the collaborators were students just like me.
-I was able to know more about software development and more, customer contact and teamwork.
-We are incapable of making great achievements without teamwork.
-Besides that, I also participated a learning program, Acelera ZG, where I had a great learning about backend and frontend web.
-At the end of the program, I was hired as a intern, where I learned a lot for a couple months.
   <h2>
    Where you can find me:
   </h2>